 instructions for us!
 If we believe there is a God who has made us and if He has spoken, then it makes sense to listen and do what He says about how we should run our lives.
 These are His rules and are the standard by which everyone will be judged (and shown to be sinners).
 The nature of God has never changed, nor has the basic character and need of humanity, so His commands still have significance and relevance – for all time, people and cultures.

 Most of the Bible’s commands, laws, or orders are recorded in the OT.
 God gave them to His chosen people, indicating how they were to live – meeting the needs of each person in a responsible and loving way.
-Not all are binding today, for Jesus put an end to the OT law, yet the principles are not irrelevant for those who live by these Godly rules will be honoured while those who break them will not be (Jer 31:31-34; Mt 5:17-19; Rom 7:1-7, 10:4; Gal 3:23-25; Eph 2:15; Col 2:14; 2 Tim 3:16; Heb 10:9,10).
+Not all are binding today, for Jesus put an end to the OT law, yet the principles are not irrelevant for those who live by these Godly rules will be honoured, while those who break them will not be (Jer 31:31-34; Mt 5:17-19; Rom 7:1-7, 10:4; Gal 3:23-25; Eph 2:15; Col 2:14; 2 Tim 3:16; Heb 10:9,10).
 As Christians, we are now under the law of Christ (Gal 6:2).
 This is summed up as “Love the Lord your God with all your heart and with all your soul and with your entire mind and strength…and love your neighbour as yourself.
-All the Law and prophets [that is, the OT] relate to these two commandments” (Mk 12:30,31).
+All the Law and prophets [that is, the OT moral laws] are summed up in these two commandments” (Mt 22:40; Mk 12:30,31).

 By loving God, we will not be worshipping false gods or bowing to idols.
 To love God means we believe in Jesus, keep His commandments and love others, for true love fulfils the law (Jn 13:34, 14:15; Rom 13:10; 1 Jn 3:23).
 Loving our neighbour is outworked by living honourably, respecting them as fellow human beings made in God’s image and only relating to them as we would like them to relate to us (Mt 7:12).
 These two positive commands encompass all the various aspects of the OT commandments, and are important guidelines for living.
 By obeying them, we will be fulfilling all that Christ requires of us.